rakheshster/docker-stubby-dnsmasq/README.md

 While creating this Stubby + Dnsmasq image I spent some time setting up multistage builds and thinking about how to store data.
 Again, nothing fancy but all of this was a learning experience for me so I am quite pleased.
 These learnings are now incorporated in the [Stubby + Unbound](https://github.com/rakheshster/docker-stubby-unbound) image too.

 I have since updated both images with other things I've picked up (e.g. multi-arch builds).

+As noted earlier I know I should target specific versions of Dnsmasq rather than let it follow whatever is in the Alpine repos.
+I got side tracked with other projects so didn't spend time sorting this out.